amlwwalker/got-qt/README.md

 ## Got-qt GUI Framework

-This is a framework to make desktop/mobile applications in Go with a GUI written in QT Qml.
+This is a framework to make desktop/mobile applications in Go with a GUI written in Qt Qml.
 Both of these languages are cross platform.
-Go is an open source programming language, however QT is not open source.
+Go is an open source programming language, Qt is licensed under (LGPL license)[https://www1.qt.io/qt-licensing-terms/].
+In some instances you will need to buy a commercial Qt license - for instance a statically compiled, commercial app, would need a commerical Qt license.
 The license for my work here however, is under [MIT license](LICENSE.txt).

 Home             |  Search |  Menu |  Console UI
 :-------------------------:|:-------------------------:|:-------------------------:|:-------------------------: